 McGinn: We Don't Have the Brains

-Colin McGinn suggests that the reason our species must resort to question-begging or koans in the face of the hard problem is that people just don't have the brains to solve it.
-Now I will immediately concede that he could be right--but by the same token, the creationists could be right, too.
+Philosopher Colin McGinn suggests that the reason our species must resort to question-begging or koans in the face of the hard problem is that peoplewe just don't have the brains to solve it.
+Now I will let us immediately concede that he could be right about that--but by the same token, the Ccreationists could be right, too.
 There may be mysteries beyond the grasp of our intellects.

-No, I don't think McGinn's conjecture helps with the hard question at all: If the question is, how and why do we feel, his reply that we are not equipped to know simply raises another question, just as hard: How and why not?
+No, I don't think McGinn's conjecture helps us with the hard question at all: If the question is, how/ and why do we feel, then his reply that we are not equipped to know how/why simply raises another question, just as hard: How/ and why not?

 Before leaving the hard problem and moving on to the two books that address easier problems, I will venture an answer: It is not because we have the wrong brains.
 It's because of the nature of functional explanation and the nature of feeling.
 The only alternative to telekinesis (in which feelings would have an independent causal power of their own) is that feelings do not have an independent causal power of their own.
 They just are.
-(Their existence is not in dispute.)
-Moreover, they pose no problem to the rest of science if they are simply side-effects of matter and energy, structure and function, not causes in their own right.
+(We know Ttheiry existence; that'is not in dispute.)
+Moreover, they pose no problem to the rest of science if they are simply side-effects of matter/ and energy,/ structure/ and function, not causes in their own right.

-by the conclusion that the "function" of feelings is merely decorative (a position called epiphenomenalism), but at least it moots any further how-and-why questions.
-It implies that the hard problem is insoluble, that telekinesis itself is false, and that feeling has no (nontelekinetic) functional explanation (hence it is inexplicable). [[And one is still left with the sense of mystery about how and why this should be so--a mystery that could perhaps only be dispelled if we did have an extra sense, a telepathic sense, of the way matter-energy-structure-function causes feeling.]] [[But that hypothetical sense is just as self-contradictory, hence impossible, as a functional explanation of feeling, because of the essentially first-person nature of feeling: The only feelings you can feel are your own. ("I feel your pain" is just a metaphor.)
+that the hard problem is insoluble,: that Ttelekinesis itself is false, and that.
+Ffeeling has no is immune to (nontelekinetic) functional explanation (hence it is inexplicable). [[And we are one is still left with the sense of mystery about how and why this should be so--a mystery that could perhaps only be dispelled if we did have an extra sense, a telepathic sense, of the way matter/-energy/-structure/-function causes feeling.]] [[But that hypothetical sense is just as self-contradictory, hence impossible, as a functional explanation of feeling, because of the essentially first-person nature of feeling: The only feelings you can feel are your own. ("I feel your pain" is just a metaphor.)
 So any "telepathic" sense I had of how nonfeeling causes feeling could only be an illusion.
 I can feel only what I feel, not how I (or anyone else) feel(s).]]

 Tomasello: Pantomime vs. Propositions

-In short, entities with Tomasello's functional capacities remain in the analog world of events, and copies and re-enactments of those events.
-Such capacities well be necessary preconditions for language.
-But there is no language proper until one makes the transition from the analog world of social imitation to the arbitrary, symbolic world of propositions.
+In short, entities with Tomasello's functional capacities remain But so far we are still in the analog world of events, and copies and re-enactments of those events.
+Such capacities This may well be a necessary preconditions for language.
+But there it is not language proper until onewe makes the transition from theis analog world of social imitation, to the arbitrary, symbolic world

 Fodor's Skepticism about Explaining the Mind